 Around the same time I arranged a meeting between Curtis and the staff of Falco Ink, so named as a tribute to Sydney Falco, Curtis’s legendary Sweet Smell of Success character.
 I once introduced him to my father, who gave him a book about Samuel Johnson.
 I once brought my mother and sons to a screening of Some Like It Hot at the American Cinematheque, and during his remarks to the crowd Curtis spotted me in the crowd and said, “Hi, Jeffrey.”

 I told him once about my then 11 year-old son Jett wanting to dye his hair blue, and Curtis said, “Let him wear his hair blue…he’s a kid, so what?
 He’ll wear it blue and then he’ll move on to something else.”
-When I told my ex-wife what Curtis said, she replied, “You tell Tony Curtis to mind his own business!”
+My ex-wife Maggie, who was voicing stern disapproval Jett about the hi, “You tell Tony Curtis to mind his own business!”

 “Tony Curtis’ Hollywood heyday is long gone,” I once wrote in my Reel.com column, “but there’s no mistaking the fact he’s always embodied a certain pugnacious cool [that’s] as palpable today as it was when Curtis was starting to come into his own as a serious actor, in the late 1950s.